Install from source, binary, Docker or Homebrew.

 /productthen add two tags

 urlprefix-/product.
 You can register as many prefixes as you want.

 fabio can forward HTTP, HTTPS and TCP traffic.
 Below are some configuration examples:

-# HTTP/S examples # Make sure the prefix for HTTP routes contains at least one slash (/). urlprefix-/css # path route urlprefix-i.com/static # host specific path route urlprefix-mysite.com/ # host specific catch all route urlprefix-/foo/bar strip=/foo # path stripping (forward '/bar' to upstream) urlprefix-/foo/bar proto=https # HTTPS upstream urlprefix-/foo/bar proto=https tlsskipverify=true # HTTPS upstream and self-signed cert # TCP examples urlprefix-:3306 proto=tcp # route external port 3306 # GRPC/S examples urlprefix-/my.service/Method proto=grpc # method specific route urlprefix-/my.service proto=grpc # service specific route urlprefix-/my.service proto=grpcs # TLS upstream urlprefix-/my.service proto=grpcs grpcservername=my.service # TLS upstream with servername override urlprefix-/my.service proto=grpcs tlsskipverify=true # TLS upstream and self-signed cert
+# HTTP/S examples # Make sure the prefix for HTTP routes contains at least one slash (/). urlprefix-/css # path route urlprefix-i.com/static # host specific path route urlprefix-mysite.com/ # host specific catch all route urlprefix-/foo/bar strip=/foo # path stripping (forward '/bar' to upstream) urlprefix-/bar prepend=/foo # path prepending (forward '/foo/bar' to upstream) urlprefix-/foo/bar proto=https # HTTPS upstream urlprefix-/foo/bar proto=https tlsskipverify=true # HTTPS upstream and self-signed cert # TCP examples urlprefix-:3306 proto=tcp # route external port 3306 urlprefix-:3306 proto=tcp pxyproto=true # enables PROXY protocol on outbount TCP connection # GRPC/S examples urlprefix-/my.service/Method proto=grpc # method specific route urlprefix-/my.service proto=grpc # service specific route urlprefix-/my.service proto=grpcs # TLS upstream urlprefix-/my.service proto=grpcs grpcservername=my.service # TLS upstream with servername override urlprefix-/my.service proto=grpcs tlsskipverify=true # TLS upstream and self-signed cert

 Start fabio without a config file